Catatonia (band): Formation (1992)

 The story that Catatonia were formed after Mark Roberts spotted Cerys Matthews busking in Cardiff in 1992 was an invention for the media in order to give the band a newsworthy biography.
 While the duo did go busking, they did not meet this way.
 Matthews had been a fan of Roberts' previous band Y Cyrff.
 They began dating as well as writing songs together at the end of 1991.
-For four years after this they remained in the relationship, many aspects of this being played out publicly in their lyrics.
+For five years after this they remained in the relationship, many aspects of this being played out publicly in their lyrics.
 They took the name of the band from Matthews' experience working in a mental health facility as well as the novel The Doors of Perception by Aldous Huxley.
 They believed it to mean a sense of extreme pleasure and sleep, and wrote the song "Sweet Catatonia", subsequently naming the band after the song.
 As Sweet Catatonia, Matthews and Roberts recorded a series of demos at the city centre youth project in Cardiff, nicknamed "Grassroots".

-Roberts and Matthews routinely encountered Owen Powell during this time, who played guitar in the band Colour 45.
+Roberts and Matthews routinely encountered Owen Powell during this time, who played guitar in the band Colour 45 and was working as a Welsh teacher at Brynteg Comprehensive School.
 Both bands entered a band competition to play at the Cardiff Bay Music Fiesta, and while Colour 45 came tenth and was given a place on the bill, Sweet Catatonia placed 45th.
 Roberts and Matthews hired a drummer, Stephen "Frog" Jenkins from the band U Thant, and continued to record bilingual Welsh/English tracks.
 The band began to play live, with Matthews and Roberts busking to support their income.
 They were spotted by the girlfriend of the lead singer of the band The Pooh Sticks, who thought that Matthews would make a good female voice for the group.
 But after seeing Sweet Catatonia perform, the band members did not agree and so Matthews remained with Catatonia.
 Further recordings were made, with Guto Pryce joining the trio.
 This session included the track "Gyda Gwen" which attracted the attention of Rhys Mwyn at Crai Records.